 Showing up for school has a huge impact on a student’s academic success starting in kindergarten and continuing through high school.
 Even as children grow older and more independent, families play a key role in making sure students get to school safely every day and understand why attendance is so important for success in school and in life.

 What does that mean for your student?
-For students to achieve 91 percent overall attendance individually, they may only miss one school day throughout the month of September.
+For students to achieve 91 percent overall attendance individually, they may only miss one school day throughout the month.

 Attendance in the Early Grades Infographic